dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/health-checks.md

 ## Restrict health checks with MapWhen

-Use <xref:Microsoft.AspNetCore.Builder.MapWhenExtensions.MapWhen*> to conditionally branch the request pipeline for health check endpoints.
+Use <xref:Microsoft.AspNetCore.Builder.MapWhenExtensions.MapWhen%2A> to conditionally branch the request pipeline for health check endpoints.

 In the following example, `MapWhen` branches the request pipeline to activate Health Checks Middleware if a GET request is received for the `api/HealthCheck` endpoint: